migme/grunt-fingerprint-assets/README.md

 ### Overview

 This plugin is originated from [here](https://github.com/migme/grunt-fingerprint-assets).
-Bryan Huang (I specify the name of the person to blame.) modified it to serve the purpose of both browser caching `javascript files` and free up *CDN*.
+Bryan Huang (I specify the name of the person to blame.) modified it to serve the purposes of both browser caching *javascript files* and free up *CDN* space.
 We plan to use *filename{hash_code}* for version controlling instead of copying everything to *CDN* after every *jenkin* jobs that jacks up spaces in *CDN*.
 We only replace the hash that code is different from the previous version.

 ### What does it do